 I read books on the human body, alternative health, natural diets...
 Books that I previously would have laughed at.

 I started signing up for alternative-medicine health courses.
 I experimented with new diets.
 I went beyond the conventional health and diet recommendations.

 After I did that, I started changing what I ate, how I trained, how I viewed health.
 I started eating foods that I used to think were 'unhealthy' while avoiding foods that I once thought were healthy.

 My new way of eating—red meat, egg yolks, butter and bacon!

-Within a few weeks I noticed change, I was feeling more energetic, my libido increasing, and my body fat levels dropped.
+Within a few weeks, I noticed the change, I was feeling more energetic, my libido increasing, and my body fat levels dropped.

 That’s when I realized that I was onto something.

 It's when I realised that our food was more than energy.
 It was nourishment.
 It changed our biology.

 It changes how we look and feel.

 I continued to read, to experiment and to listen.
 I started talking to other 'health gurus'.

 I learned about the power of hormones.
 And how Our hormones are the true drivers of how we look and feel

 I learnt To use natural methods to correct hormonal imbalances.
 I knew I was on to something.

 I realised how the body want’s to be healthy.
 It wants to have energy, a strong libido and look sexually attractive.

 Our body naturally desires a high metabolism.
 It wants to be agile, slim and strong.
 Free of aches and pains.
-Free from disease.
+Free from the disease.

 I realised that the body was like a garden.
 Plants want to grow, to thrive, to produce fruits and reproduce.
-Plants don’t want to suffer with poor growth, to succumb to disease and illness, and most importantly, a plant doesn’t want to die without reproducing.
+Plants don’t want to suffer from poor growth, to succumb to disease and illness, and most importantly, a plant doesn’t want to die without reproducing.

 With this new outlook on health, I realised all I had to do to improve my health was to work with the body.
 To provide it with the resources it needed.